Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Global AI Data Center Loads

-\subsubsection{AI Data Center Load in Europe}
+\subsection{AI Data Center Load in Europe}

 Europe is also experiencing a significant expansion of its AI data center capacity.
-The total IT load demand for data centers in Europe is projected to increase from approximately 10 GW in 2024 to 35 GW by 2030, with corresponding annual power consumption nearly tripling from 62 TWh to over 150 TWh by 2030, which would represent 5\% of the continent's total electricity use~\cite{reuters2024europe}.
-This growth is underpinned by strategic EU initiatives, including the EUR 30 billion gigafactory plan and the Climate Neutral Data Center Pact, which promote the development of large-scale facilities powered by renewable energy~\cite{climatepact2024}.
-Projects such as OpenAI’s proposed Stargate facility in Norway, planned to run on hydropower with an initial 230 MW capacity expandable to 520 MW, exemplify this trend~\cite{itpro2024stargate}.
-Accommodating this expansion will require an estimated EUR 250-300 billion in grid upgrades and low-carbon energy integration \cite{Cremona2025Grids}.
-This investment is necessary to support McKinsey’s forecast of nearly tripled data center electricity consumption by 2030 \cite{reuters2024europe}.
+The total IT load demand for data centers in Europe is projected to increase from approximately 10 GW in 2024 to 35 GW by 2030, with corresponding annual electricity consumption nearly tripling from 62 TWh to over 150 TWh by 2030, which would represent about 5\% of the continent's total electricity use~\cite{reuters2024europe}.
+Accommodating this growth will require substantial investment in both data center infrastructure and grid electricity supply.
+Several European AI and digital infrastructure initiatives have been proposed to support the data center expansion.
+For example, the European Commission has launched the InvestAI initiative, which aims to mobilize EUR 200 billion for AI investment, including a EUR 20 billion fund for AI gigafactories~\cite{EuropeanCommission2025InvestAI}.
+In parallel, the European HPC Joint Undertaking is expanding Europe’s public AI and high-performance computing infrastructure through AI factories and exascale systems, such as the JUPITER supercomputer in Germany, which supports scientific computing and AI model training~\cite{eurohpc2025jupiter}.